henry2004y/Ganymede/shocks.md

 \frac{d}{dt}\Big( \frac{p_\perp}{\rho B} \Big) &= 0.
 \end{align}

-This is also known as the double adiabatic theory.
+This is also known as the double adiabatic theory.[^note]

-Note that these are constants at a fixed location in time: it is not correct to apply these across the shock!
+[^note]: These are constants at a fixed location in time: it is **not** correct to apply these across the shock!

 The general jump conditions for discontinuities in a collisionless anisotropic magnetoplasma in the CGL approximation were derived by [Abraham-Shrauner 1967][Abraham-Sharuner1967].